 The following is intended to provide general information for prescribing TOBI PODHALER for medically appropriate patients.
 Each CF center remains responsible for properly submitting all information for their patients.†

 When prescribing TOBI PODHALER for a patient for the first time, be sure to note the following information:

-Each TOBI PODHALER package contains 28 days supply or 4 weekly packs.
-A weekly pack contains 7 blister cards of 8 capsules, 4 capsules are used for inhalation in the morning and 4 capsules are used for inhalation in the evening.
-Each weekly pack also comes with one PODHALER device and its storage case.
-One extra PODHALER device and storage case are also included if something should happen to any of the other weekly devices.
+Each TOBI PODHALER package contains a 28 days supply or 4 weekly packs.
+A weekly pack contains 7 blister cards of eight capsules.
+4 capsules are used for inhalation in the morning and 4 capsules are used for inhalation in the evening.
+Each weekly pack also comes with one podhaler device and its storage case.
+One extra podhaler device and its storage case are also included, if something should happen to any of the other weekly devices.

 Now Sarah will walk you through the next steps.

 Hi, my name is Sarah and I'll be your TOBI PODHALER guide.
 Now you can prepare to take TOBI PODHALER.

 First, you must wash and dry your hands completely.

 Just before use, hold the base of the podhaler device and unscrew the lid in a counter-clockwise direction.
 Then set the lid aside.
 Hold onto the body of the podhaler device and unscrew the mouthpiece in a counter-clockwise direction.
 Stand the podhaler device upright in the base of the case.
 Then set the mouthpiece aside on a clean, dry surface.
 Now you can load the device.

 Take one blister card and tear the pre-cut lines along the length first and then tear along the width.
 Peel back the foil that covers one TOBI PODHALER capsule on the blister card and remove one capsule.
 Only remove one capsule at a time just before you are going to use it in the podhaler device.
 Always hold the foil close to where you are peeling.
 Immediately place the TOBI PODHALER capsule in the capsule chamber at the top of the podhaler device.